virtuoushub/minecrift/README.md

 - Add these zips, in order:
   - OptiFine\_1.5.2\_HD\_U\_D3.zip
   - JRift.jar
+  - SixenseJava.jar (if you have a Razer Hydra)
   - minecrift\_1.0\_beta\_classes.zip
 - Click 'Test' to make sure it works.
 - When satisfied, click 'OK' to Save the configuration.